hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

   - A toggle switch indicating whether the alert or report is currently enabled or not.

 - **Actions (visible on cursor hover):**
-  - Icons enabling access to the execution log, editing the entry, or deleting the entry.
-Detailed descriptions of each action are provided below the table.
+  - Icons that enable you to access the execution log, edit the entry, or delete the entry (please see descriptions of each below).

 By leveraging these features, you can efficiently manage and monitor alerts and reports, ensuring timely and relevant notifications based on predefined conditions or schedules.